-His many chamber music activities include performances with members of the St. Louis Symphony, and with concertmaster David Halen at the invitation of the Missouri Fine Arts Academy.
-He has collaborated with Boston’s Kaleidoscope Ensemble, cellist Katherine Kayaian, and acclaimed mezzo-soprano Krista River.
-His recitals with Ms. River include works by Ned Rorem and John Harbison coached by the composers.
-They have recorded a disc of Grieg’s “Haugtussa,” six Lyric Pieces, and Schumann’s “Frauenliebe und leben” on an 1893 Erard from the Frederick Collection.
-Other recent chamber music appearances of note were the Brahms Piano Quintet in Fort Lauderdale with the principals of the South Florida Symphony, a commemorative concert of the Charles Ives Piano Trio at the composer’s alma mater the Hopkins School in New Haven, and the remarkable first piano part for the original version of Rossini’s “Petite Messe Solennelle” at the Merrimack College Rogers Center for the Arts.
+Mr. Porter’s many chamber music activities include performances with members of the St. Louis Symphony, and with concertmaster David Halen at the invitation of the Missouri Fine Arts Academy.
+He has collaborated with Boston’s Kaleidoscope Ensemble, ‘cellist Katherine Kayaian, and appeared in the Brahms Piano Quintet with the principals of the South Florida Symphony, the Charles Ives Piano Trio at the composer’s alma mater the Hopkins School in New Haven, and the remarkable first piano part for the original version of Rossini’s “Petite Messe Solennelle” at the Merrimack College Rogers Center for the Arts.

 His several recitals at the Frederick Collection, as well as an interview regarding his performance of the final three Beethoven Sonatas on an original instrument, have been recorded live for broadcast on National Public Radio.
 He has also recorded the final three Schubert sonatas, Moments Musicaux and an original song transcription on the Frederick Collection’s 1828 Viennese Graf.